-- Commissioner Camacho: Youth Engagement Commission Mayor Sandoval and Councilmember Robledo suggested bringing back the Youth Engagement Commission. - Commissioner Jimenez: Work with the Pomona Unified School District to put together a committee or a campaign for reducing blight, such as Pomona Beautiful. - Commissioner St. John: Address Shopping Carts on Fairplex Drive.
-Request presentation to Code Enforcement to attend Commission. - Commissioner Carpio: Side Street Lighting and trees Request presentation from Public Works to attend Commission.
+- Commissioner Camacho- Youth Engagement/commission- Mayor Sandoval and Council Robledo suggested to look at bringing back the Youth Commission. - Commissioner Jimenez- PUSD and City relationship and put together a committee/campaign for blight reduction such as Pomona Beautiful. - Commissioner St. John- Shopping Carts on Fair Plex Drive.
+Request presentation to Code Enforcement to attend Commission. - Commissioner Carpio- Side Street Lighting and trees- Request presentation from Public Works to attend Commission.

-I. PRESENTATIONS
+D. PRESENTATIONS

-Commissioner Carpio: Interested in the census reduction of 25%, also, is there a regional or where are the 600 people at?
-Are they counted by district or area?
-He also wanted to know the status of the City of Pomona count.
+Commissioner Carpio- interested in the census reduction of 25%, also, is there a regional or where are the 600 people at?
+Are they counted by district or area and wanted to know where City of Pomona count was at?

-Staff: Informed the Commission that the City of Pomona website has data on the number of homeless in the County, region, and City.
-There is a specific count for the City of Pomona.
-Every year the City designates itself an "opt in city."
-This means that we work with LAHSA (Los Angeles Homeless Services Authority) to complete the count of homeless in the City.
-We also go an extra step and do a demographic survey where we analyze last year's count.
-Last year, there were 366 unsheltered persons, and we surveyed 323 unsheltered persons. when it came to the demographic.
+Staff- informed commission that we have a count that reflects the county, region and city and is in City of Pomona Website.
+There is a specific count for City of Pomona, where every year the city does an "opt in city" which means that we work with LASHA (Los Angeles Homeless Authority) for the count.
+We also go an extra step and do a demographic survey where we look at last year's count where there were 366 unsheltered persons and we surveyed 323 unsheltered persons when it came to the demographic.
 The count will be done annually.
 2017 homeless numbers have not yet been released from Los Angeles Homeless Authority.

-Commissioner Jimenez: What happened to all of the homeless people?
-He still sees homeless people out there, but not like you use to see before?
+Commissioner Jimenez- what happened to all of the homeless people, he still sees people out there, but not like you use to see before?
 Is it because of the weather that they are being dispersed?

-Staff: I can tell you that we have been housing people.
-There were 226 housed - unsheltered, literally homeless, not from transitional, they were from the street into housing.
+Staff- I can tell you that we have been housing people.
+There were 226 housed unsheltered literally homeless, not from transitional they were from the street into housing.
 There is no count for emergency shelter yet, but they have actively housed.

-The Winter Shelter Program is from December 2016 to March 2017, but this year Winter Shelter has been extended to December 1, 2017, with the assistance of supervisor Solis and Senator
+-Winter Shelter Program is from December 2016 to March 2017, but this year Winter Shelter has been extended to December 1, 2017, with the assistance of supervisor Solis and Senator

 Connie Leyva, both offices.
-The shelter will be now be open December 1st 2016 through November 30, 2017, which is the first time the winter shelter has been extended which is part of the presentation and goal.
+The shelter will be now be open December 1st 2016 thru November 30, 2017 which is the first time the winter shelter has been extended which is part of the presentation and goal.

-City has 388 lockers and 255 are filled, and people in the courtyard during the day.
-So the combination of all of that is where you see the decrease of homeless out on the streets.
+City has 388 lockers and 255 are filled and people in the courtyard during the day, so the combination of all of that is where you see the decrease of homeless out on the streets.
 The transitional storage center has enabled us to enforce the minimal personal property on public land which has been something that we were not able to enforce prior to the lockers.
-The lockers have enabled us to place a limit of 60 gallons in the locker, but the rest they have to figure out where they are going and cannot keep with you.
-So, with that has had an impact on the visibility of the encampments.
-So there is the difference that you are seeing.
+The lockers have enabled us to place a limit of 60 gallons in the locker, but the rest they have to figure out where they are going and cannot keep with you, so with that has had an impact on the visibility of the encampments so there is the difference that you are seeing.

-Commissioner Jimenez: Are showers going to be made available sooner?
+Commissioner Jimenez- Are showers going to be made available sooner?

-Staff: The Armory is still open and has restrooms and showers.
+Staff- The Armory is still open and has restrooms and showers.
 The Armory is averaging 125 people a day that are able to take a shower.

-Commissioner Jimenez: What are the times available for showers?
+Commissioner Jimenez- What are the times available for showers?

-Staff- The showers are available 6:00 p.m. to 6:00 a.m.
+Staff- The showers are available 6:00pm to 6:00am.

-Commissioner Jimenez: One of the issues with business owners is that people lock themselves is the bathroom and owners then have to call PD to get them out.
+Commissioner Jimenez- one of the issues with business owners is that people lock themselves is the bathroom and owners then have to call PD to get them out.